petsc/petsc/src/docs/sphinx_docs/developers/buildsystem.rst

 The ``projectdir`` and ``arch`` modules define the project root directory and a build name so that multiple independent builds can be managed.
-The ``Framework.require()`` method creates an edge in the dependence graph for configure modules, and returns the module object so that it can be queried after the configure information is determined.
+The ``Framework.require()`` method creates an edge in the dependency graph for configure modules, and returns the module object so that it can be queried after the configure information is determined.
 Setting the header prefix routes all the defines made inside those modules to our package configure header.
 We can also automatically